Nightmare62107/FNF-ModernizedPsychEngine/Modernized Changelog.md

 		- Added changing window name when you go into a song (depends on the song name and difficulty)

+		- Added Psyka's Dance Title sprites back into the engine

+		- Added the weird song from old Psych Engine versions named "Hot Dilf" back into the engine

+VERSION 3.5;

+	NEW THINGS ADDED:

+		- Added a Silhouette Event (makes the BG white and the Characters black to make it look like a silhouette)

+		- Added a Shiny mechanic that makes characters and their icons their health bar color, also gives a sparkle effect and a shiny sound (odds are 1 in 4096)

+		- Added a screenshot feature (press Control and 6 to screenshot anywhere in the game)

 ENGINES USED:

 	- "Psych Engine" https://github.com/ShadowMario/FNF-PsychEngine